-When it comes to keeping the spark alive, trying new things and mixing it up is key.
-But let’s be real – that’s a helluva lot easier said then done.
-That’s why I was so excited to receive Victoria’s question:
+When it comes to keeping the spark alive, mixing it up and trying something new in bed is key.
+But let’s be real – that’s a helluva lot easier said than done.
+That’s why we was so excited to receive Victoria’s question:

 What if I ask him to do something and he doesn’t like it?

 Here’s the most important things you need to know when you try something new in bed.

 It can be helpful to expect that one of you won’t like something new you try in bed.
 While you may still feel disappointment when this happens, you won’t be beleaguered by shock.
 This allows you to pivot and figure out a new plan more quickly.

 It also allows you to do some planning in advance for how to tend yourself when this happens.

 You already know how to handle this scenario

 If you think about, this happens all the time in your relationship.
 You favour Italian, they prefer Indian.
 You love wine, they love beer.
 You like to stay home on a Friday night and they like to go party it up.

 This is good news because it means you’re already a pro at navigating this circumstance.

 However, because of the sex myth, many of us place sex on a pedestal.
 Issues in the bedroom feel bigger, scarier, and more intimidating than issues elsewhere in our relationship (except for, maybe, money).
 Plus, we tend not to talk about sex with friends.
 So when issues pop up, you’re less likely to understand wehter they’re really problems or a totally normal.